This post may contain affiliate links.

 The buttercream icing has butter in, but if you’re old school, you’ll always leave your real butter out of the fridge anyway when in use.

-How long do chocolate cupcakes last?
+How long do Chocolate Cupcakes last?

 Answer – in this house, not very long!
 Really though, you can make these chocolate cupcakes ahead of time.

-Because they are so moist, they should last 3-4 days in an airtight tin (although they are better when they are fresh, most people wouldn’t notice the difference.)
+They should last 3-4 days in an airtight tin (although they are better when they are fresh, most people wouldn’t notice the difference.)

 You may find that if you store them on a hot day or in a plastic container, the cupcake cases come away a little from the cakes.
 This won’t affect the taste.